seansovine/numerical_examples/cpp_matrix/README.md

 # Matrix Class Example

-In this project we will implement a basic matrix class template and define some of its operations.
+In this project we implement a basic matrix class template and define some of its operations.

 An eventual goal is to use this class as part of the implementation